wwPDB/protein-modification-extension/Protein_modifications.md

 ### _pdbx_entry_details.has_protein_modification

-Does the entry contain any protein modifications?
+Does the entry contain any PCMs?

 | Accepted values |
 |-----------------|